The early detection and management of cardiovascular risk factors is crucial for effective primary and secondary stroke prevention

 • people with overt CVD or renal disease have a high (> 5%) or very high (> 10%) risk of vascular death in the next 10 years

-• type 1 diabetes (T1D) with microalbuminuria and type 2 diabetes (T2D) have a high cardiovascular risk (> 5%)
+• individuals with type 1 diabetes (T1D) with microalbuminuria and type 2 diabetes (T2D) have a high cardiovascular risk (> 5%)

 • the Ankle-Brachial Pressure Index (ABPI) is a quick, non-invasive way to check for peripheral artery disease (PAD)